Habshan–Fujairah oil pipeline

 Habshan–Fujairah oil pipeline, also known as "Abu Dhabi Crude Oil Pipeline (ADCOP)", is an oil pipeline in the United Arab Emirates.
 It starts from the Habshan onshore field in Abu Dhabi and runs to Fujairah on the Gulf of Oman.

 History

-The pipeline was ordered by the International Petroleum Investment Company in order to increase the security of supply and reduce oil transportation through the Strait of Hormuz.
-The conceptual design of the pipeline was completed in 2006 by Tebodin, and the construction related contracts were awarded in 2007.
-EPC contract for the project was awarded to China Petroleum Engineering and Construction Corporation and China Petroleum Pipeline Bureau, both subsidiaries of the China National Petroleum Corporation.
-Construction of the pipeline started on 19 March 2008.
+The pipeline was ordered by the International Petroleum Investment Company as a strategic instrument in order to increase the security of supply, and reduce dependence on oil transportation through the Strait of Hormuz.
+The conceptual design of the pipeline was completed in 2006 by Tebodin.
+In 2007, construction related contracts were awarded.
+The EPC contract for the project was awarded to China Petroleum Engineering and Construction Corporation and China Petroleum Pipeline Bureau, both subsidiaries of the China National Petroleum Corporation.

+Construction of the pipeline started in March 2008.
 It was completed in March 2011.
-However, its commissioning was postponed several times and it became operational in June 2012.
-The pipeline was inaugurated on 15 July 2012 when it made its first delivery of Murban crude to Pak-Arab Refinery.
+Its commissioning was postponed several times and it became operational in June 2012.
+The pipeline was inaugurated on 15 July 2012 when it made its first delivery of Murban crude to the Pak-Arab Refinery.